[HISTORY: Adopted by the Board of Trustees of the Village of Flower Hill 11-10-1999 by L.L. No. 3-1999. Amendments noted where applicable.]

 [Amended 11-6-2000 by L.L.
 No. 3-2000]

-The failure by an applicant to comply with any of the procedures or filing requirements set forth in this chapter, or the existence of any outstanding violation against the subject property, shall be grounds for the rejection of the application or appeal.
+The failure by an applicant to comply with any of the procedures or filing requirements set forth in this chapter, or the existence of any outstanding violation against the subject property, shall be grounds for the rejection of the application.